raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Ride (DEX+POW)

 Ride covers the ability to control and remain mounted on those creatures that are trained to be ridden.
 The skill can be applied to a diverse range of beasts, everything from mules to elephants; even flying or swimming creatures such as giant eagles or dolphins.
-Riding an unfamiliar species is always one Difficulty Grade harder; while riding a species of a different medium (a horsemana rider riding a dragon, for example) is two grades harder.
+Riding an unfamiliar species is always one Difficulty Grade harder; while riding a species of a different medium (a horse rider riding a dragon, for example) is two grades harder.
 Wild, untamed creatures cannot be ridden in a constructive manner until they have been broken and trained to be riding beasts.

 ### Sing (POW+CHA)